Skip to content

 A screenshot showing a Dynamic Collection in PDQ Inventory

-To uninstall all per-user installations (whether users are logged in or not), you have to load the HKEY_Users registry into PowerShell and perform the removal there.
+To batch remove per-user installs (whether users are logged in or not), you have to load the HKEY_Users registry into PowerShell and perform the removal there.

-While we have had success with this, please know that you are diving into an area (aka, the registry) where things can go very wrong.
+While we have had success with this, please know that you are diving into the registry where things can go very wrong.
 If you are still comfortable with the attempt, you can download the package Uninstall Firefox (per User) in PDQ Deploy.
-I strongly recommend reading through the PowerShell script in the second step before running — just to be on the safe side.
+I recommend reading through the PowerShell script in the second step before running in production.

-Got a few more programs you’d like to silently install or uninstall?
-Check out our comprehensive guide that shows you how to find silent parameters to install programs you love or uninstall programs that give you a headache.
+Need to silently install or uninstall other software?
+Check out our guide that shows you how to find silent parameters to install programs you love or uninstall programs that give you a headache.
 (Sorry, the entire Windows OS is not an option.)

 You can also learn more about PDQ Connect and PDQ Deploy & Inventory.